cojovi/stargazerproject/RSS_FEED_SETUP.md

 # RSS Feed Setup Documentation

 ## Overview
-Successfully installed and configured the hexo-generator-feed plugin for the Stargazer Project blog to provide RSS feed functionality.
+Successfully installed and configured the hexo-generator-feed plugin for the Protocol Sentinel blog to provide RSS feed functionality.

 ## Installation Steps Completed